Casa San Francisco

 Please call ahead to make arrangements if you plan to donate perishable items.

-Click here to donate to Casa San Francisco using a credit card.
-You may also send a check to Catholic Charities, 2601 W 4th Street, Wilmington, DE 19805, and designate Casa San Francisco on the check memo line.
+Click here to donate to Casa San Francisco online.
+If you prefer, mail a check to: Development Office, Catholic Diocese of Wilmington, P.O.
+Box 2030, Wilmington, DE 19899.
+Designate Casa San Francisco on the memo line.

 Click here to join our newsletter mailing list to keep in touch with all of Catholic Charities programs.